gidandridge/gavdan-2/README.md

 The ROM also contains a ported copy of Lee Davison's EhBasic (Enhanced Basic) for the 6502 CPU.
 The version used is 2.22p5 a patched and bug fixed version found in Klaus Dormann's GitHub repository https://github.com/Klaus2m5/6502_EhBASIC_V2.22.

 Lee Davison's orignal website is no longer online but has been reproduced by Hans Otten.
-Hans' site contains Lee's orignal reference material and a full manual for EhBasic http://retro.hansotten.nl/6502-sbc/lee-davison-web-site/enhanced-6502-basic/
+Hans' site contains Lee's orignal reference material and a full manual for EhBasic http://retro.hansotten.nl/6502-sbc/lee-davison-web-site/enhanced-6502-basic/.

+## Schematics
+Full circuit schematics are included.
+These have been produced in Kicad and make good use of the 6502 Kicad library by Nicholas Parks Young located in his GitHub repository https://github.com/Alarm-Siren/6502-kicad-library.
+The library provides a range of symbols for the 6502 microprocessor and associated ecosystem.

 ## What about the GAVDAN-1
 The original GAVDAN-1 was a prototype built on a solderless breadboard and no longer exists.